BlenderCN-Org/blender-donut/README.md

 ## To-Do

-Go through these and create a new Blender file for each to track progress on that topic.
+### Go through these

+Create a new Blender file for each to track progress on that topic.
 Document the findings and stuff for each episode under it, turn the links into headings.